 Yeah, yeah.

-I I was I was I was talking to a uh a fellow Christian about this the other day, and um I I was saying, so where do you go to church?
+I was talking to a fellow Christian about this the other day.

-Uh and I think, yeah, tell me about it.
+And I think, yeah, tell me about it.

 I mean, that's it.

-So I I I totally get all that.
+So I totally get all that.

-It's about stuff that our our holy men have inferred through by having a sort of maybe a more direct line to God than us those of us who live in the world say.
+It's about stuff that our holy men have inferred through by having a sort of maybe a more direct line to God than us those of us who live in the world say.

 Well, let's back up for a second.